 2. Retrograde: Tracks results back to the starting point

-The purpose of using audit trails is to maintain a log of all information modifications.
+Audit trails are used to maintain a log of all information modifications.

 Monitoring all modifications acts as a check against unauthorized or mistaken changes.
 You can monitor specific entities in the PIM for modification.